How can food be racist or homophobic? Food doesn’t judge.

 Allen’s Chicos – Racist?

-These are chocolate flavoured jelly babies and are dark brown in appearance.
+These are chocolate-flavoured jelly babies and are dark brown in appearance.
 The controversy here comes from the name, which is Spanish for ‘children’.
-Sometimes people refer to them as “Chico babies” but this has never been an official name of them, this would be due to the shape and that they are basically just chocolatey jelly babies.
-These may be considered racist and offensive to people from Spanish speaking countries.
+Sometimes people refer to them as “Chico babies,” but this has never been an official name for them.
+This would be due to the shape and the fact that they are basically just chocolatey jelly babies.
+These may be considered racist and offensive to people from Spanish-speaking countries.

 What has Allen’s done to change Chicos?